Salvage Vehicles - The Ultimate Recycling -Trash to Treasure

 Chevy Avalanche 2500 (continued) - The better looking pre-completion side

-We have yet to finish this car due to lack of spring and fall moderate weather as our summers are always full.
-Unfortunately it looks like winter will be soon upon us.
+It took longer time to finish this car due to lack of spring and fall moderate weather as our summers are always full.
+Winter snook up upon us way too fast.

-Update: Awaiting NYS Salvage and Theft Recovery Inspection , then on the road...
+NYS Salvage and Theft Recovery Inspection passed without issue.
+Phew.

 First Electric Golf Cart Project... - EZ-Go Medallion model, but no go.